 Jon Evershed comes from Wales and received his BA and MSc in Violence, Conflict and Development from the School of Oriental and African Studies, University of London.
 In 2013 he came to Queen's to work on an AHRC-funded PhD on the topic 'Lest we forget: the politics of commemoration, loyalty, and peacebuilding at the centenary of the Somme', supervised by Dr Dominic Bryan.

 Jon completed in 2016 and has been involved in co-ordinating a number of public history projects and advising on theatrical productions.
+He is currently a Postdoctoral Researcher on the ESRC-funded project, 'Brexit between Two Unions: The Constitutional Future of the Islands after Brexit' at University College Cork.

 You can find out more about Jon's research here.